Bonelab/bonelab-website/about/index.md

 We receive many queries about joining the lab and we try to respond to them all.
 To increase the odds of having a favourable reply, it is encouraged to follow the guidance below.

-Successully getting a position is in part a matter of asking at the right time, right place.
+Success at being accepted for a research position is partly about good timing and partly about your qualifications.
-Also, although a strong CV obviously helps, there are several factors that influence the decision.
+Although a strong CV obviously helps, there are several factors that influence the decision.
 Being well-rounded is highly regarded!

 ### Postdoctoral fellows